annaobara/Buchla-259-Wavefolder/README.md

 ## 📊 Spectral Analysis

-The model was tested with both sinusoidal and complex inputs.
+The model was tested with sinusoidal inputs.
 Results showed significantly reduced aliasing and preserved harmonic structures when compared to uncorrected models.
-Oversampling (8×) and BLAMP correction provided smooth spectral transitions.

 > ![Spectrogram](images/spectrogram.jpg)